K-Hirpara8/CNN_Age_Gender_Classification/README.md

-# CNN-Based Gender and Age Classification
+# 👩‍💻 CNN-Based Gender and Age Classification

-## Overview
+## 📌 Overview

-This project focuses on gender and age-group classification from facial images using convolutional neural networks (CNNs).
-The goal is to train and evaluate deep learning models that can predict gender and age categories based on facial image features.
+This project focuses on gender and age-group classification using Convolutional Neural Networks (CNNs).
+The model is trained on labeled facial image datasets and evaluated on validation data to analyze classification performance.

+The objective was to gain practical experience in supervised deep learning for image-based prediction tasks and understand how preprocessing and architecture choices influence model accuracy.

+---

-## Model
+## 🧠 Model Approach
-- CNN-based classification models implemented in Python
-- Trained using supervised learning on facial image datasets
-- Model evaluation performed using standard performance metrics

-## Data
-- Facial image datasets labeled with gender and age-group information
-- Images preprocessed and resized before training
+- Facial images are resized and normalized before training.
-- Dataset split into training and validation sets
+- The dataset is divided into training and validation sets.
+- CNN models are implemented using TensorFlow / Keras.
+- Performance is evaluated using standard classification metrics.
+- The trained model is used to generate predictions on individual input images.

+---

-## Implementation Details
+## ⚙️ Implementation Details

-- Image preprocessing including resizing and normalization
+- Image preprocessing (resizing, normalization)
-- CNN model training and validation
+- CNN model design and training
+- Validation and evaluation
-- Performance evaluation and comparison of different network configurations
+- Performance comparison across configurations
-- Inference performed on individual facial images
+- Inference on single images

-## Tools & Libraries
+The project emphasizes understanding the full workflow — from data preparation to evaluation.

+---

+## 📂 Project Structure

+    ├── Age & Gender Final.ipynb
+    ├── README.md
+    ├── requirements.txt

+---

+## 🛠 Technologies Used

 - Python
 - TensorFlow / Keras
 - NumPy